Given a right triangle with sides a, b, and hypotenuse c, and ang... | Study Prep in Pearson+

 Struggling with Trigonometry?Join thousands of students who trust us to help them ace their exams!Watch the first video

-Given a right triangle with sides , , and hypotenuse , and angle opposite side , which equation can be used to find the measure of angle ?
+Given a right triangle with sides , , and hypotenuse , and angle opposite side , which of the following correctly expresses in terms of the triangle's sides?

 Watch next